Skip to content

 Results

-Below are a few examples of simulation results post-processed as animations.
+Below are a few examples of simulation results post-processed with external software.

 Example image